ryandeussing/jimhopper/_healing-and-happiness/finding-freedom.md

 Or maybe a childhood of compliance gave way to teenage years of extreme and self-destructive rebellion that still has a grip on you today.

-## Too Busy, Over-scheduledm Not Free, Not Happy, Unable to Heal
+## Too Busy, Over-scheduled = Not Free, Not Happy, Unable to Heal

 A common factor that undermines many people’s freedom is being too busy, simply having too little unscheduled or unpressured time.
 Whether or not you have been abused or exploited as a child, if you have a job or other significant responsibilities you are likely to have this problem.